evogelsa/dcs-real-weather/README.md

     "log": "logfile.log"                 // path of log file, "" disables
   },
   "metar": {
-    "icao": "KDLH",        // ICAO of the aiport to fetch METAR from "runway-elevation": 0, // elevation of runway in meters MSL "remarks": "",         // addtional remarks for METAR, customization only "add-to-brief": true   // add METAR text to bottom of mission brief },
+    "icao": "KDLH",          // ICAO of the aiport to fetch METAR from "runway-elevation": 0,   // elevation of runway in meters MSL "remarks": "",           // addtional remarks for METAR, customization only "add-to-brief": true,    // add METAR text to bottom of mission brief "use-custom-data": false // use custom data from checkwx.json file },
   "options": {
     "update-time": true,     // set to false to disable time being updated